kiart-tantasi/league-of-legends-app/README.md

 ## Backend

 - [x] Hot-reload
+- [ ] Map response to java object
+- [ ] Handle errors in the same way
 - [ ] Set up checkstyle
 - [ ] Set up github actions for test and checkstyle